Google looks to European regulators to force Apple to open iMessage

 Despite Apple’s claims, the commission believes that iMessage affects Apple’s revenues as the app is pre-installed and is only available on Apple products.
 And FT reports that antitrust regulators say that iMessage is an important element of Apple’s ecosystem.

 Google has been pretty loud about how it wants Apple to adopt RCS.
-The company has started the #GetTheMessage campaign and has gone on record calling Apple a bully and saying that its methods are a form of peer pressuring.
+The company has started the #GetTheMessage campaign and has gone on record calling Apple a bully and saying that its methods are a form of peer pressure.

-A decision from the Commission is expected to before February of 2024.
+A decision from the Commission is expected to arrive before February 2024.

-While not the same body as the European Commission, the European Parliament previously forced Apple to adopt USB-C port, causing Apple to release its 15 series with USB-C.
+While not the same body as the European Commission, the European Parliament previously forced Apple to adopt the USB-C port in its smartphones, resulting in Apple bringing the technology to its iPhone 15 series.

 Source: Financial Times